 Root Canal Re-treatment

-After some time, you may experience pain in the affected tooth again — or, even if you have no symptoms, X-rays may reveal that infection is still present near the tooth’s roots.
+After some time, you may experience pain in the affected tooth again.
+Even if you have no symptoms, X-rays may reveal that infection is still present near the tooth’s roots.
 In that case, you may need root canal removal and re-treatment.

 Recontamination of the root canals can occur in many ways:

-- Narrow canals within the tooth may mean that some were not detected and treated during the original root canal, allowing infection to reoccur
+- Narrow canals within the tooth may mean that some were not detected and treated during the original root canal

 - Advanced gum disease